 If you have been injured on the job, you should notify your employer immediately and seek prompt medical attention.
 Your employer will notify its workers’ compensation insurance carrier, which will assign a claims adjuster to your case.
 The claims adjuster will then arrange for you to be seen by an approved medical professional.
 The doctor will assess the nature and scope of your injury, including whether it is partial or total and whether it is temporary or permanent.
 This assessment will be used to determine the amount of benefit payments that you will be entitled to receive to compensate you for your lost wages, as well as the duration of the payments.
 It is critical that you answer the doctor’s questions completely to ensure that your condition is diagnosed accurately.
 This is especially true when the injury involves an aggravation of a pre-existing condition.
 The medical examination can also help you determine whether your injury will require you to seek long-term medical care in the future.

-In lieu of receiving weekly benefit payments, you may settle your workers’ compensation claim and receive a lump sum payment.
+In lieu of receiving weekly benefit payments, you may settle your workers’ compensation claim and receive a lump sum payment, with the help of your workers’ compensation lawyers.
 In exchange for this lump sum payment, your employer will no longer be liable for compensating you for your medical expenses.
 This is a voluntary process, which means that the employee has the power to choose whether or not to accept a lump sum settlement.
 The amount of the settlement will be calculated based on a variety of factors.
 First, the estimated value of your claim will be assessed, particularly when the claim is large.
 In most cases, the carrier will pay a small amount of money each week.
 This means that insurers may be less willing to provide lump sum payments for claims that involve a large amount of payments.